Linear Circuit Analysis

 Electric current ($I$)

-), which originates from the French phrase intensité du courant, (current intensity).
-The $I$ symbol was first used by André-Marie Ampère, after whom the unit of electric current is named.A current in a wire can flow in either of two directions.
-When defining a variable $I$ to represent the current, the direction representing positive current must be specified, usually by an arrow on the circuit schematic diagram.
-This is reference direction of the current.
-When analyzing electrical circuits, the actual direction of current through a specific circuit element is usually unknown until the analysis is completed.
-Consequently, the reference directions of currents are often assigned arbitrarily.
-When the circuit is solved, a negative value for the current implies that the actual direction of current through that wire is opposite that of the chosen reference direction.
+The current can flow in either of the two directions in a wire.
+When defining a variable $I$ to represent the current, the direction representing positive current must be specified, usually by an arrow on the wire.
+This is the reference direction of the current.
+The actual direction of current through a specific circuit element is usually unknown until the current is computed numerically.
+Consequently, the reference directions of the currents are often assigned arbitrarily when we start analyzing a circuit.
+After the circuit is solved, a negative value for the current implies that the actual direction of the current is opposite than that of the reference direction.

 Electric potential ($V$)

-The electric potential, also known as electrostatic potential (or, in this webbook, potential), is a concept defined rigorously in electrostatics in terms of the amount of work energy needed to move a unit of electric charge from a reference point to the specific point (often taken at infinity) in an electric field.
-In the case of electric circuits the reference point is the ground node.
+The electric potential, also known as electrostatic potential (or simply potential), is defined rigorously in electrostatics, in terms of the amount of work needed to move a unit charge from an initial point to a reference point (often taken at infinity).
+In the case of electric circuits the reference point is the ground node and the potential of the ground node is assumed to be $0$.
+The SI unit of electric potential is the volt (${\textcolor{gray}V}$).

 Voltage ($V$)

-Voltage, also known as (electric) potential difference, is the difference in electric potential between two points in space.
-Notice that, the voltage is always measured with respect to two points (or nodes in an electric circuit) and, since it is the difference between two electic potentials, its SI unit is the volt (V).
-If the two points are denoted by $A$ and $B$, we have $$\begin{equation}V_{AB}=-V_{BA}\end{equation}$$ If the potential of node A is $V_A$ and the potential of node B is $V_B$, we have $$\begin{equation}V_{AB}=V_{A}-V_{B}\end{equation}$$ To simplify the notations on circuit diagrams, we often denote point $A$ (the first point) with $+$ and point $B$ (the second point) with $-$ (see
+Voltage, also known as (electric) potential difference, is the difference of the electric potential between two points.
+Therefore, the SI unit of the voltage is the volt (${\textcolor{gray}V}$.
+If we denote the two points by $A$ and $B$ and the potentials at thsoe two points by $V_A$ and $V_B$, the voltage between the two points is $$\begin{equation}V_{AB}=V_{A}-V_{B}\end{equation}$$ To simplify the notations on circuit diagrams, we often denote point $A$ (the first point) with $+$ and point $B$ (the second point) with $-$ (see Fig. 1).
+In this case, voltage $V$ is understood to be the voltage from the node denoted with $+$ to the node denoted with $-$.

 Read more